CH6832/theoretical-foundations/physics-bachelors-training-materials/2nd-semester/modern-physics-introduction-to-relativity-and-quantum-mechanics/summaries/REDME-summary.md

 **De Broglie Hypothesis:**

-Louis de Broglie proposed that particles such as electrons have wave-like properties, characterized by a wavelength \( \lambda \).
+Louis de Broglie proposed that particles such as electrons have wave-like properties, characterized by a wavelength $( \lambda )$.
 This wave-particle duality is a cornerstone of quantum mechanics.

    - **Formula:**

-     \[
-     \lambda = \frac{h}{p}
+     $\lambda = \frac{h}{p}$
-     \]

-     where \( h \) is Planck's constant and \( p \) is the momentum of the particle.
+     where $( h )$ is Planck's constant and $( p )$ is the momentum of the particle.
 This means that particles like electrons exhibit interference and diffraction patterns, similar to light waves.

 **Quantum Interference:**